 A range of prizes are offered by the publishing industry for the best student work, ranging in value up to £500.
 In 2023 there were awards from Bloomsbury, Nielsen, Pearson and Taylor & Francis.

 All students have the opportunity to do work experience alongside their studies, and we have a member of staff with specific responsibility for work experience and internships.
 We run our own web board with advertisements for work placements.

-An industry survey in 2019 revealed that out of the top three universities attended by those in the publishing industry, our representation is second in the industry behind Oxford University and ahead of Cambridge University.
+An industry survey revealed that out of the top three universities attended by those in the publishing industry, our representation is second in the industry behind Oxford University and ahead of Cambridge University.

 Field trips and trade fairs

 We are the only publishing programmes in the world to run regular trips to the London and Bologna book fairs.
 The Centre arranges free entry for students to the London Book Fair, and our students are asked each year to help with the running of the Fair and its seminar programme.
 The Centre has a stand each year and has hosted seminars on topics including children's publishing, ebook pricing, social media, the gamification of publishing, publishing in the Arab world, publishing in India, censorship, and sustainability.

 There are annual trips to the Bologna International Children's Book Fair.
 In the last few years, students have also visited the Frankfurt Book Fair, and visited Amsterdam for Dutch Book Week.
 In 2018 and 2019 there were field trips to the Beijing International Book Fair.